 If they don’t have the finances to pay you, don’t work for them.
 If the roofing company owners aren’t willing to sacrifice their pay now in order to pay you now, don’t work for them.
 They can wait on their profits if they are financially stable.
 If they’re not, you don’t want to work for them anyway.

 Maybe you’re a good roofing salesman and you’re willing to take the risk to go out there and try to find a good spot.
-Unfortunately, the roofing companies that have found their honey hole aren’t going to broadcast it to everybody on the planet.
+Unfortunately, the roofing companies who have already found their honey hole aren’t going to broadcast it to everybody on the planet.
 Normally, roofing companies are falling all over themselves to recruit sales people.
-Think about it, why would they tell everybody on Craigslist where the best places to work are this early in the storm?
+Think about it, why would they tell everybody on Facebook where the best places to work are this early in the storm?

-This brings up another point, if you think working in the Mid-West or the South is tough because you’re from “Out-Of-Town”, you can’t even begin to understand how difficult it will be to work in the North-East when you’re an “Out-Of-Town”, Non-Union, Storm Chaser.
+This brings up another point, if you think working in the Mid-West or the South is tough because you’re from “Out-Of-Town”, you can’t even begin to understand how difficult it will be to work in the North-East when you’re an “Out-Of-Town, Non-Union, Storm Chaser.”
 I’m not saying that it will be impossible.
-I’m just saying that you’re in for a rude awakening.
+I’m just saying you better be good, real good, because otherwise you’re in for a rude awakening.

 Remember, it takes some time for the adjusters to hit the streets and start writing checks.
-Are these homeowners going to want to hand over their checks to a storm chaser or somebody out of the local yellow pages.
+Are these homeowners going to want to hand over their checks to a storm chaser.
 Being local is going to be extremely important.